This post contains affiliate links.

 I have to admit, I’m pretty good at multi-tasking my trich habits..

-You know I come to appreciate my husband a lot more now that I’ve been writing this stuff down, I mean dang, he’s put up with this for 15 years!
+You know I come to appreciate my husband a lot more now that I’ve been blogging through some of this, I mean dang, he’s put up with this for 15 years!

 “Head up Lesley, hands down.”